XertroV/tm-mlfeed-race-data/MLFeed.autodoc.md

 ### HookRaceStatsEventsBase -- `HookRaceStatsEventsBase@ HookRaceStatsEventsBase(const string &in type)`

 ### HookRaceStatsEventsBase_V2 -- `HookRaceStatsEventsBase_V2@ HookRaceStatsEventsBase_V2(const string &in type)`

+The main class used to access race data.
+It exposes 3 sorted lists of players, and general information about the map/race.

 ### HookRecordEventsBase -- `HookRecordEventsBase@ HookRecordEventsBase(const string &in type)`